GithubArchiveNima/tech-ethics-old/_posts/2019-04-02-info-privacy.md

 ### Questions

+- What type of information should private companies be able to collect?
+- How transparent should companies be when informing users on the information that is collected and extrapolated?
+- When it comes to protecting our personal information and accessing the information that others have gathered on us, what are our rights?

-Discussion questions will be revealed at the session.
+More discussion questions will be revealed at the session.

 ### Rough Notes from Discussion